At Copperfield College we make every effort to ensure that no student falls through the cracks.

 The team comprises:

-- Two school Psychologists — Judy Scarfe and Kellie Jasper who provide us with a student Counselling Service
+- Three school Psychologists — Judy Scarfe, Esmerelda Lambe and Kellie Jasper who provide us with a student Counselling Service.

-- Student Welfare Coordinator, Mary Scott who is responsible for the provision of welfare services, such as counselling, advocacy, support and referral
+- Student Wellbeing Coordinator, Mary Scott who is responsible for the provision of welfare services, such as counselling, advocacy, support and referral.

 - School Nurse who also provides School Health Promotion and advises families and individuals about a broad range of adolescent health issues.